Pricing

 Use an all-in-one platform at a mid-tier plan for expanded data limits and competitor comparison features.
 Add Semrush’s AI Visibility Toolkit or an equivalent AI monitoring tool.
 Consider Majestic for deep backlink intelligence if link-building is a primary growth lever.

-Invest in brand monitoring tools to track competitor mentions across editorial publications, social media, and AI platforms.
+Invest in brand monitoring platforms compared to track competitor mentions across editorial publications, social media, and AI platforms.

 For Enterprise Marketing Teams and Agencies